 NABSSAR has received several requests from international BABYDOLL breeders asking for information about becoming a NABSSAR member and registering their sheep with us.
-The Board has voted to allow these breeders to apply for a Provisional Certificate of Registration (PCoR) via our Open Registry process.
-However, international Open Registry applicants will need to meet a few additional requirements than non-international applicants.
+The Board has voted to allow these breeders to apply for a Provisional Certificate of Registration (PCoR) via an Open Registry process.
+International Open Registry applicants will need to meet a few requirements.
 After fulfilling these requirements, the sheep in question will become a member of its country's Foundation Flock.
-The NABSSAR's goal is to obtain background information that will convince the Open Registry Standards Committee (ORSC) that each sheep in question is indeed a pure BABYDOLL-type Southdown.
+The NABSSAR's goal is to obtain background information that will convince us each sheep in question is indeed a pure BABYDOLL-type Southdown.
 The background information will need to include pedigrees and/or photos of relatives from preceding generations of related registered sheep.
 It is important to note that because there will probably be a minimal amount of history regarding parentage, many of the first sheep accepted in the Foundation Flock of any particular country will be based on their looks.
 This is the reason the NABSSAR is requiring photos of the offspring from each sheep before he/she will be released from the Provisional Program and given a NABSSAR CoR.

-Ewes accepted into the Provisional Program will also need to have their offspring followed by the ORSC.
+Ewes accepted into the Provisional Program will also need to have their offspring reviewed.
 Breed her two (2) separate times.
-The ORSC will evaluate photos of at least one lamb from each litter produced by the ewe.
+We will evaluate photos of at least one lamb from each litter produced by the ewe.
 Submit these photos when the lambs are nine (9) months of age.
-If the ewe's lambs earn a PCoR, then, the ORSC will allow the ewe out of the Provisional Program and give her a NABSSAR CoR - making her a member of the Foundation Flock of a particular country.
+If the ewe's lambs earn a PCoR, then, the we will allow the ewe out of the Provisional Program and give her a NABSSAR CoR - making her a member of the Foundation Flock of a particular country.
 Breed the ewe to a NABSSAR registered ram, a ram already in our Provisional Program, or a registered old-world-type Southdown ram when producing these offspring.
 (In the case of a registered old-world-type Southdown, the Registry papers must be submitted and the sheep's use in the Provisional Program is subject to approval by the NABSSAR.)